Petting Zoos Near NYC Where Kids Can See Farm Animals

 About 40 minutes by car from Midtown Manhattan

-While you might visit this spot—one of our favorite pumpkin farms—to pick out a perfect jack o' lantern, be sure to stick around for and hang with the animals.
-Feed is available for purchase in the farm store, and photo-ops abound with the ducks, goats, sheep, alpaca, and cows that call Secor home.
+While you might visit this spot for all of your springtime gardening needs, be sure to make time to hang with the animals.
+Feed is available for purchase in the farm store, and photo-ops abound with the ducks, goats, sheep, alpacas, and cows that call Secor home.

 Long Island Game Farm – Manorville, New York